diogomafer/BRHackTools.sh/FUTURECHANGES.md

 **70 -** Revist the script, read top from boton and see what can be done better\
 **71 -** What i can do to make this script more beautiful?
 Maybe some colors or ident?\
 **72 -** Maybe Implement RustScan?
 Its so fast
+73 - There is code who can be optimized by a function? for example, in slowhttptest i can create a function to pass the parameter(like -s, or -i, etc) an text and then apent de comand, think about